 >>> Discover the symptoms and causes of anxiety attacks

-2) Bigger eye bags than boobs
+2) It gives me bigger eye bags than boobs

 One thing you’ll notice if you’re anything like me is that stress and sleep just don’t go together.
 As soon as I’m worried, I have trouble sleeping and end up with a zombie starring back at me in the mirror.
 I’ve slowly got used to having eye bags as if I’d been partying for a week straight.
 Getting in a good night’s sleep is tough following horrific days in the office…

-3) Skin drier than the Sahara
+3) It makes my face drier than the Sahara